siriusbeans/nocturnal/README.md

 -allocate % of generated platform fees to NOCT burners
 -allocate % of generated platform fees to periodic lottery
--lottery drawing is held after X amount of fees generated on platform
+-lottery drawing is held after specified amount of fees generated on platform
 -entire lotto jackpot distributed to single NOCT holder address (utilize Chainlink VRF)
 -incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply
 -utilize truebit protocol for off chain jackpot winner contract execution